 Of course, there are several exceptions to this rule.
 Let’s say that a millionaire couple, Mr. & Mrs. Smith, rents an apartment in California for 3 months.
 They travel around the world for the rest of the year and spend parts of it living in Las Vegas where they have a mansion.
 It may seem like the couple are ‘safe’ from California tax laws because they only spend three months in California.

 But tax authorities may be able to find proof that Mr. & Mrs. Smith are residents of California.
-For example, they may have a closer connection to California than in Nevada, where they have a home.
+For example, they may have a closer connection to California than to Nevada, where they have a home.
 One factor may be their historical ties— Mr. & Mrs. Smith had long lived in California.
 They may also have children and grandchildren in California, which represent the closest connection to the taxpayers.
 The tax authorities can argue that even though the Smiths owned a hoe in Nevada, California is still their home because this is where their family and social contacts are.

 An individual who has been in the state for more than 9 months is presumed to be a resident.

-There are 29 residency factors that the state looks into determining that a person is a resident of California.
+There are 29 residency factors that the state looks into in determining whether a person is a resident of California.
 These include birth, marriage, and raising a family; preparation of tax returns; ownership and occupancy of custom-built home; ownership of family corporation; ownership of cemetery lots; service as an officer and employee of a business corporation; and church attendance and donations, among others.
 These are the so-called Corbett factors, coming from the California Supreme Court case Corbett vs. Franchise Tax board which listed the 29 residency factors.

 These 29 residency factors are most of the time used by California residents who want to escape tax from their home state.
 For example, a taxpayer wanting to escape California tax would argue that he has his tax returns prepared in Nevada and has a driver’s license there.
 He would also show that he has a condo in Las Vegas, and is a member of a country club in Nevada.

 Those arguments may be true, but the California Franchise Tax Board could counter the taxpayer’s arguments by showing that the individual spends more time in California than in Nevada.
 This can be done by showing the person’s Internet searches and reviewing charge card receipts, for example.
 The person’s Internet searches could reveal that the taxpayer buys things in LA malls and shops at the Spectrum.
-His charge card receipts, meanwhile, could show that he frequently dines in at posh restaurants near his Laguna Beach property.
+His charge card receipts, meanwhile, could show that he frequently dines at posh restaurants near his Laguna Beach property.

-It is also common for California residents to change residency to avoid being tax for the sale of a substantial business.
+It is also common for California residents to change residency to avoid being taxed for the sale of a substantial business.
 For instance, a company based in Arizona but with assets and operations in California is to be sold for $10-million.
 The owner tries to escape the California tax by changing his residency.

 The business owner may be able to avoid California taxes if the sale of the company is consummated after he/she changes personal residency.